 PTC Creo comes with robust and flexible tools to customize behavior and automate workflows.
-It is one of the most powerful 3D CAD modeling tool that deals with complicated assemblies and large models.
+It is one of the most powerful 3D CAD modeling tool one of the best CAD Software that deals with complicated assemblies and large models.

 After working on an custom file format exporter for Creo for about an year, I have some key insights that I would like to share with you.
 These tips shall bring you upto speed on developing your own plugin on Creo.